Lessons that we can all grow from.......

 - Grit our teeth and try to move the immovable object, and become frustrated and bitter when we realize we can’t.

 - Let it be.
-Let go, and focus on the little things we actually can accomplish.
+Let go, and focus on the little things we can actually accomplish.

 Paradoxically, the first choice is easier because it’s our default action.